 One example of an alternative learning system delivery mode is the Open High School System in the Philippines, which has been operational for over 20 years.
 The Open High School System accommodates working students, students with special needs, pregnant and parenting students, and other students who are unable to attend conventional schools due to various reasons.
 The Open High School System uses alternative learning modalities such as distance learning, modular instruction, and computer-aided instruction.

 Download our Alternative Delivery Mode PDF today to learn how to teach in this ever-evolving environment.

-The series of case studies was made possible through the active collaboration with in-country researchers from Indonesia, Philippines, Thailand and Vietnam, and the stakeholders who contributed their ideas, insights and experience.
-We hope the case studies will give a better understanding of ADMs as education solutions and widen perspectives on the benefits of employing such modalities for students in the secondary level.
+The series of case studies was made possible through the active collaboration with in-country researchers from Indonesia, Philippines, Thailand, and Vietnam, and the stakeholders who contributed their ideas, insights, and experience.
+We hope the case studies in our Alternative Delivery Mode PDF will give a better understanding of ADMs as education solutions and widen perspectives on the benefits of employing such modalities for students at the secondary level.